-Looking to visit Chattanooga, TN with the family and wondering what to do?
+Looking for family fun things to do in Chattanooga?
 We absolutely LOVE exploring and spending time in Chattanooga any time that we can!
-After calling that region home for a little over 10 years, we are always surprised at all the NEW fun family-friendly things the city has to offer!
+After calling that region home for a little over 10 years, we are always surprised at all of the NEW family fun things that the city has to offer!

 1. Experience the Chattanooga Market